phpDocumentor/guides/docs/architecture.rst

    parser component will parse the document and create a tree of nodes.
 Each node represents a part of the document.
 For example a paragraph, a list or a table.
 #. :php:class:`Compiling <\phpDocumentor\Guides\Compiler\Compiler>` The second step is to compile the tree of nodes.
 This is done by the :doc:`compiler`
    component.
-During the compilation modifications can be made to the tree of nodes.
+During the compilation, modifications can be made to the tree of nodes.
 For example the compiler can add a table of contents to the tree of nodes.

 #. :php:class:`Rendering <\phpDocumentor\Guides\Renderer\BaseTypeRenderer>` The third step is to render the tree of nodes.
 This is done by the :doc:`render`